 Primary Education in Indonesia

-The primary phase follows on after optional pre-school playgroups that may commence in a child’s third year.
-Most elementary schools are government controlled.
+The primary phase follows after optional preschool playgroups that may commence in a child’s third year.
+Most elementary schools are government-controlled.
 Some offer accelerated programs that compress the phase to 5 years following closely to the Islamic education system.

 A child must be enrolled into a primary school by April in the hopes of being admitted in July.
 To complete primary education and enter secondary education, students in the sixth grade have to complete two final examinations: